 Clinical sample collection

-This study obtained the ethical approval from the ethics committee of Hubei Cancer Hospital.
-20 paired tumor samples and adjacent normal samples were collected from colon cancer patients in our hospital.
+This study obtained ethical approval from the ethics committee of Hubei Cancer Hospital (Hubei Sheng, China).
+Twenty paired tumor samples and adjacent normal samples were collected from colon cancer patients in our hospital.
 The specimens were confirmed by hematoxylin and eosin staining and stored in RNAlater.
-Written informed consent from all participants was obtained.
+Written informed consent was obtained from all participants.

 Cell culture

-Human keratinocyte line HaCaT, normal human colon epithelial cell line HCoEpiC, human colon cancer cell lines HCT-116, SW620, SW480, and COLO320DM, as well as human gastric cancer cell line HGC-27, human esophageal cancer cell line TE-10, human lung cancer cell line A549, and human hepatoma cell line HepG2 were obtained from Shanghai Obio Technology Co., Ltd. The cells were maintained in DMEM (Gibco, Carlsbad, CA, United States) containing 10% fetal bovine serum (FBS, Gibco, United States) with standard incubation conditions (5% CO2 and 37 °C).
+Human keratinocyte line HaCaT, normal human colon epithelial cell line HCoEpiC, human colon cancer cell lines HCT-116, SW620, SW480, and COLO320DM, as well as human gastric cancer cell line HGC-27, human esophageal cancer cell line TE-10, human lung cancer cell line A549, and human hepatoma cell line HepG2 were obtained from Obio Technology Co., Ltd (Shanghai, China).
+The cells were maintained in Dulbecco’s Modified Eagle Medium (DMEM) (Gibco, Carlsbad, CA, United States) containing 10% fetal bovine serum (FBS; Gibco) with standard incubation conditions (5% CO2 and 37 °C).

 Cell transfection

-The synthesis of three small interfering RNAs (siRNAs) and relative si-NC for circPIP5K1A, as well as the constructions of overexpressing circPIP5K1A vector and overexpressing miR-1273a vector were performed by Biosyntech Co., Ltd (Suzhou, China).
+The synthesis of three small interfering RNAs (siRNAs) and relative si-NC for circPIP5K1A, as well as the construction of overexpressing circPIP5K1A vector and overexpressing miR-1273a vector were performed by Biosyntech Co., Ltd (Suzhou, China).
 The siRNA or overexpressing vector was transfected into COLO320DM cells by Lipofectamine 2000 (Invitrogen, Gaithersburg, MD, United States).
 Silence or overexpression effect was detected by real-time quantitative polymerase chain reaction (RT-qPCR) 48 h after transfection.
-The most effective siRNA was used for the following experiments.
+The most effective siRNA was used for subsequent experiments.

 RT-qPCR and RNase R treatment

-Total RNA was obtained by Trizol (Invitrogen) according to manufacturer's instruction.
-RNA concentration and purity were measured by UV spectrophotometer (BD, Franklin Lakes, NJ, United States), and RNA with A260/A280 ratios of 1.8-2.0 was considered as high-quality RNA without protein and DNA contamination.
+Total RNA was obtained by Trizol (Invitrogen) according to the manufacturer’s instructions.
+RNA concentration and purity were measured using a UV spectrophotometer (BD, Franklin Lakes, NJ, United States), and RNA with A260/A280 ratios of 1.8-2.0 was considered high-quality RNA without protein and DNA contamination.
 Then high-quality RNA was reverse transcribed into complementary DNA with a Reverse Transcription Kit (TaKaRa, Dalian, China).
 PCR amplification was performed by a SYBR Premix Ex Taq TM II (Takara).
 The primers sequences are listed in Table 1.
 The PCR program was: 95 °C for 3 min, 40 cycles of 95 °C for 10 s and 59 °C for 20 s, using the ABI Stepone plus Real-time PCR system (Applied Biosystems, Foster City, CA, United States).
-Glyceraldehyde-3-phosphate dehydrogenase (GAPDH) and U6 were served as internal control of measuring circPIP5K1A and PIP5K1A levels.
+Glyceraldehyde-3-phosphate dehydrogenase (GAPDH) and U6 served as the internal control for measuring circPIP5K1A and PIP5K1A levels.
 Data were analyzed with 2-ΔΔCt method.
 To identify the cyclic structure of circPIP5K1A, RNA was treated with or without RNase R at 37 °C for 15 min, purified by phenol–chloroform extraction, and then subjected to RT-qPCR.

 Predicting potential molecules bound to circPIP5K1A